-Questions about information at this site may be addressed to firstname.lastname@example.org or by phone to the Office of the Executive Director at (909) 537-4161.
+Questions about information at this site may be addressed to email@example.com or by phone to 909.537.4155.

 CSUSB maintains an emergency messaging system that can simultaneously send safety alerts to phones, e-mail addresses, text/SMS and TTY/TDD devices.
 It will be used only for emergency communication purposes and for occasional announcements that could be of interest to all or specific parts of the campus community.
-Visit the CSUSB Emergency Notification System website to sign up.
+For more information visit the Emergency Communications website.